 A power of attorney is a legal document that grants decision-making authority to an agent or attorney-in-fact.
 The principal is the person giving the authority, and the agent is the person accepting the authority.
 The agent does not actually need to be an attorney—just an individual the principal trusts.

-How To Draft a Power of Attorney in Virginia?
+How to Draft a Power of Attorney in Maryland?

 The Maryland legislature passed the Maryland General and Limited Power of Attorney Act in 2010.
 This statute sets forth the requirements for both the principal and the agent.

 First, you must select a trusted person to be your agent.
-You may also select a second agent to fill in if the first agent is no longer able to do so.
+You may also select a second agent to fill in if the first agent can no longer do so.
 Agents have a great responsibility, so selecting someone you trust is critical.

 Do you want a financial power of attorney or healthcare power of attorney?
 Do you want to give broad authority to your agent, or do you want to enumerate specific powers more limited in scope?
-If you want an agent to make decisions regarding both finances and healthcare, you must have two separate power of attorney documents; under Maryland law, a single document that purports to grant both types is not legally valid.
+If you want an agent to decide regarding both finances and healthcare, you must have two power of attorney documents; under Maryland law, a single document that purports to grant both types are not legally valid.

 Any document that grants authority to another person to act on behalf of yourself can be a power of attorney.
-However, Maryland has created a specific kind of power of attorney, called a Statutory Form Limited Power of Attorney, and has a template available for use.
-Alternatively, an online service provider can help you create a power of attorney.
-In the document, the principal should be as specific as possible about what kind of authority the power of attorney grants.
+However, Maryland has created a specific power of attorney, called a Statutory Form Limited Power of Attorney, and has a template available for use.
+An online service provider can help you create a power of attorney.
+In the document, the principal should be specific about what kind of authority the power of attorney grants.

-A power of attorney grants an agent or attorney-in-fact the authority to make important decisions for the principal.
-It can be a broad, or general, power of attorney, or it can be a limited power of attorney, which permits the agent to make only certain kinds of decisions, manage specific accounts, or carry out particular transactions.
+A power of attorney grants an agent or attorney-in-fact the authority to decide for the principal.
+It can be a broad, or general, power of attorney, or it can be a limited power of attorney, which permits the agent to make only certain kinds of decisions, manage specific accounts, or carry out transactions.
 Maryland’s Office of the Attorney General provides a template for a limited power of attorney.